 For patients needing regular long-term medication we have a computerised system of repeat prescriptions.
-Please leave the computer list, marking clearly all the items you need, in the box on the reception desk before 1.00 pm, or post it to us enclosing a stamped self-addressed envelope, or, better still, order on-line at www.cadwgansurgery.org using the My Health Online (MHOL) facility (to be found in 'Repeat Prescriptions' tab at the bottom of the home page, or via the 'Prescriptions' link on the left of the home page).
-Please note that MHOL allows you to see the repeat prescriptions part of your clinical record, and we would encourage you use this method of requesting prescriptions whenever practical to do so.
+Please leave the computer list, marking clearly all the items you need, in the box on the reception desk before 1.00 pm, or post it to us enclosing a stamped self-addressed envelope, or, better still, if you are 16 years or older, order via the NHS Wales App.

 Please allow at least 48 hours for processing, except on a Friday when prescriptions will be ready for collection the following Tuesday after 2.00 pm.
 Please note that if you choose a pharmacy as a collection point, the turnaround time is 3 working days rather than the usual 2 if collecting your prescription from the surgery.
 Urgent requests for medication will be processed sooner only if deemed clinically appropriate at the time.
 Please note that items marked 1/1 or past the expiry date on your repeat prescription tear-off slip are not/no longer repeat items and may be declined.
 It is important that your treatment is monitored regularly, therefore, every 6-12 months you may find a message on the computer slip asking you to make an appointment with the doctor, or you may be telephoned by our practice pharmacist, Samantha Standeven.
 A Practice Prescribing Technician (Amanda J Hughes) who is employed by Betsi Cadwaladr UHB works from the Practice, assisting it in the provision of high-quality prescribing.
-Members of the pharmacy team employed by Conwy East Cluster also work at the surgery.
+Members of the pharmacy team employed by Conwy East Collaborative also work at the surgery.